Unconditional goodness and self-worth

 To be clear, genuine confidence has nothing to do with being better or worse than anyone else.
 We don’t boost our genuine confidence by undermining other people’s.
 It doesn’t work that way.
 Everyone has this basic goodness within them, and everyone has the ability to connect with it.
 When we connect with our own goodness, our own confidence, we can actually radiate that.
 And so instead of burdening others with a sense of negativity, jealousy and competitiveness, we can radiate a sense of openness, acceptance, honesty, joy and kindness and all those good qualities.
 It’s a much better way to behave in the world, don’t you think?
 And it all comes about through meditation practice: through uncovering a basic sense of well-being and discovering genuine confidence.

-This article was adapted from Bart Mendel's Mind Talk video “Discovering Genuine Confidence.”
-Mind Talks are available on Mindworks App, together with guided meditations, Daily Cup contemplations, meditation programs and more.
-Discover how Mindworks can help you establish or deepen your meditation practice and discover genuine confidence with a 14-day free trial.
+This article was adapted from Bart Mendel’s Mind Talk video “Discovering Genuine Confidence.”
+Mind Talks are available on Mindworks Meditation Courses, together with guided meditations, Daily Cup contemplations, meditation programs and more.
+Discover how Mindworks can help you establish or deepen your meditation practice and discover genuine confidence.